Arden488/ef_coding_test/NOTES.md

 State management is kept simple with handlers and props passed down (no unnecessary prop drilling is required due to the small codebase).
 The only place that have multiple handlers and state manipulations is the `Quiz` component.
 I've seen no need to use reducer here as the logic remain clear.

-UPDATE: After introducing some additional functionality, the App state became harder to manage.
+**UPDATE**: After introducing some additional functionality, the App state became harder to manage.
 I decided to rewrite the state management to use context and reducer.
 It adds a lit bit of complexity, but there is no need to pass props anymore and the app components have global state without redux.
 It is probably not necessary for such small application, but I decided that it is a good way to show this technique.

 ### Tests